Kinetic Energy Driven Ferromagnetic Insulator

 When $\phi$ reaches $\pm \frac{\pi}{2}$, the intra-trimer singlet and triplet states become degenerate.
-According to the decomposition rule of the SU(2) representations, two trimers result in 6 spin channels: $(0\oplus1)\otimes(0\oplus1) ={0}\oplus {1}\oplus{1}\oplus{0}\oplus {1}\oplus 2$, \textit{i.e.}, one set of quintet ($S_{tot}=2$), three sets of triplet ($S_{tot}=1$), and two sets of singlet ($S_{tot}=0$).
-The perturbative energies in different sectors are calculated at the 2nd order in SM.~(\ref{App:energy with flux}).
-The lowest and highest energy states are both spin singlets: The former is the direct-product state of two trimer singlets, and the latter is the entangled one built up by two trimer triplets, exhibiting the energies of $\Delta E^{(2)}_{s,1}= -\frac{83{t^\prime}^2}{108\sqrt{3}t}$ and $\Delta E^{(2)}_{s,2}= -\frac{5 {t^\prime}^2}{12\sqrt{3}t}$, respectively.
+According to the decomposition rule of the SU(2) representations, two trimers result in 6 spin channels: one set of quintet ($S_{\mathrm{tot}}=2$), three sets of triplet ($S_{\mathrm{tot}}=1$), and two sets of singlet ($S_{\mathrm{tot}}=0$).
+The lowest and highest energy states are both spin singlets (see the SM Sect.
+C~\cite{supp}): The former is the direct-product state of two trimer singlets, and the latter is the entangled one built up by two trimer triplets, exhibiting the energies of $\Delta E^{(2)}_{s,1}= -\frac{83{t^\prime}^2}{108\sqrt{3}t}$ and $\Delta E^{(2)}_{s,2}= -\frac{5 {t^\prime}^2}{12\sqrt{3}t}$, respectively.
 They do not mix at the level of the 2nd order perturbation theory, nevertheless, a small mixing could occur at a high order.
 This means that as increasing $|\phi|$ from $0$ to $\frac{\pi}{2}$ the ground state of the entire lattice changes from the spin fully polarized state to the direct product state of the singlet of each trimer.
 The transition between two different types of ground states will be deferred to a future research.